jenni-westoby/Drop-seq_pipeline/README.md

 4. Execute ./setup.sh setup.
 This will create a new directory called Simulation into which all the software required for this pipeline will be locally installed.
 In addition, empty directories are created within the Simulation directory which will eventually contain the RSEM references, various indices, the raw and simulated data, results matrices and graphs.
 This step will take ~30 minutes - 1 hour depending on your network speed.

+5. Execute ./convert_bam_to_fastq.sh /path/to/demultiplexed/dropseq/data /path/to/java /path/to/picard/jar /path/to/fastq/output/directory.
+This will use picard tools to convert your demultiplexed drop-seq bams to fastqs (setup.sh does not install picard tools or java as you will presumably have already done this when using the Drop-seq Alignment Cookbook to generate a DGE matrix).

-5. Execute ./RSEM_ref.sh make_ref /path/to/gtf path/to/fasta, where the gtf and fasta files are the reference genome.
+6. Execute ./RSEM_ref.sh make_ref /path/to/gtf path/to/fasta, where the gtf and fasta files are the reference genome.
 This builds the RSEM reference.

-6. Execute ./quality_control.sh QC path/to/gtf path/to/fasta path/to/raw/data.
+7. Execute ./quality_control.sh QC path/to/gtf path/to/fasta path/to/raw/data.
 This creates a table of quality control statistics.
 Based on the results of this you can decide which cells you would like to simulate and which you are going to discard.

-7. Once you have decided which cells to discard and have a directory containing only the gzipped cells you want to simulate, execute ./simulate.sh run_simulations path/to/raw/data.
+8. Once you have decided which cells to discard and have a directory containing only the gzipped cells you want to simulate, execute ./simulate.sh run_simulations path/to/raw/data.
 The simulated cells and their ground truth expression values are saved in Simulation/data/simulated.

-8. If you wish, you can also perform quality control on your simulated cells based on read and alignment quality.
+9. If you wish, you can also perform quality control on your simulated cells based on read and alignment quality.
 This is probably wise, as RSEM sometimes generates cells with very few reads.
 Execute ./quality_control.sh QC path/to/gtf path/to/fasta and delete any problematic cells from the data/simulated directory.

-9. Perform any further quality control you would like to perform prior to doing your benchmarking.
+10. Perform any further quality control you would like to perform prior to doing your benchmarking.
 For example, I use the scater package to filter based on patterns of expression, such as unusually high percentages of ERCCs.
 For this analysis I use the ground truth expression values produced in the simulation.

-10. Before performing the quantification step, delete any cells that you don’t want to include in the benchmarking.
+11. Before performing the quantification step, delete any cells that you don’t want to include in the benchmarking.

-11. Execute ./benchmark.sh benchmark name_of_program_you_want_to_test.
+12. Execute ./benchmark.sh benchmark name_of_program_you_want_to_test.
 This will generate results matrices of expression values for the method you are interested in.
 Repeat for each method you want to test.

-12. Execute ./make_matrix.sh make_matrix.
+13. Execute ./make_matrix.sh make_matrix.
 This generates a compact results matrix for each method in results_matrices.